aspires/aspires.github.com/_posts/2015-01-12-How-Fastly-Builds-Support-p2.md

 a service API, or they may just be growing exponentially.
 In any case, there's an obvious operational pain point that Fastly can solve.

-We intentionally provide a frictionless sign-up process so customers can begin configuring and testing without needing to talk to a human first.
+We intentionally provide a frictionless signup process so customers can begin configuring and testing without needing to talk to a human first.
 We're ready to assist, and we make sure that new customers feel free to reach out, but we don't force ourselves into the picture unnecessarily.